Skip to content

 💬 From Chris's Classroom

 Tug-of-war is the cheat code for teaching this standard.
-I split the room into two teams, give them a length of thick rope (or a long towel if rope is a problem), and start with two perfectly even teams.
+If I were running it, I'd split the room into two teams, give them a length of thick rope (or a long towel if rope is a problem), and start with two perfectly even teams.
 Big kids tied with big kids, small kids tied with small kids.
 The rope doesn't move.
-I yell "freeze" and ask, "Are forces being applied right now?"
+Yell "freeze" and ask, "Are forces being applied right now?"
 Both teams say yes.
-Then I ask, "Is the rope moving?"
+Then ask, "Is the rope moving?"
 They say no. Boom.
 Equal forces.
-Then I have one extra kid join one of the teams.
+Then have one extra kid join one of the teams.
 Same rope.
 Same setup.
 Now the rope crawls toward the bigger team.
 Unequal forces.
 Same demo, two completely different results.
 After that, the energy transfer piece slides right in.
 The team that pulled hardest transferred energy through the rope and pulled the other team forward.
 They get it because they felt it.

 ⚠️ Misconceptions Your Students May Have